3scale/porta/INSTALL.md

 #### Dependencies

-Make sure you have [Homebrew](https://brew.sh/) in your machine in order to install the following dependencies:
+Make sure you have [Homebrew](https://brew.sh/) in your machine to install the following dependencies:

 ```shell
 brew tap homebrew/cask